jakehawken/Concurrency/README.md

 All files are tested.
 Feel free to check out the tests [here](https://github.com/jakehawken/Concurrency/tree/master/ConcurrencyTests).

 And of course, keep your eye out for version updates!

-## Requirements and Dependencies

-`PeriodicFetcher` uses the [RxSwift](https://github.com/ReactiveX/RxSwift) library.
-This is included as a dependency and requires no extra setup other than running the 'pod install' command found below.

-The Rakefile in this repo makes use of the [Synx](https://github.com/venmo/synx) tool by Venmo as well as [XCPretty](https://github.com/supermarin/xcpretty).
-Running `rake setup` will install these dependencies.

 ## Installation